-Guest Blog: In the fourth and final instalment of the series, guest blogger Peter Read talks about what he’s been up to since completing the CELTA at the CELTA Centre in York.
+Guest Blog: In the fourth and final instalment of the series, guest blogger Peter Read talks about what he’s been up to since completing his CELTA course.

 Having partially recovered from the four week CELTA Course I left the CELTA Centre in York with a feeling of elation that was soon tempered by the realisation that although qualified, there was now a real need to put the not insignificant investment, both financial and emotional, to good use.
 I needed to offer this new-found teaching skill, use the wonderfully versatile English language and provide an enjoyable learning experience for those who, whatever their age, nationality or background wanted to take advantage of such an opportunity.